 1000 to 2500 Spinning Reel Size

 Traditionally these sizes are for general light inshore work.
-They are also the sizes on which we cut our teeth as kids.
+They are also the sizes we used as kids.

-Now, however, they’re critical in the massive finesse fishing phenomenon.
+However, they’re essential in the massive finesse fishing phenomenon.
 They’re for light and ultra-light sports anglers wanting to catch bigger with smaller.

 You can see some lightweight choices right here.

-Soft plastics have been a fishing revelation and their super-deadly on light gear.
+Soft plastics have been a fishing revelation and their deadly on light gear.

 A lighter class of outfit has significant benefits for lure presentation.
 The lighter the rig, the easier it is to generate peak action on a lure, whatever the size.